PetropoulakisPanagiotis/quoridor/README.md

 # Quoridor game
-A simple console application for quoridor game
+A simple console application for quoridor game<br />
 Find more informations in https://en.wikipedia.org/wiki/Quoridor

 ## How to play quoridor